RV Owners Who Replaced Their Dining Booths

 Motorhome owner David Barber built the unique cabinets and folding table pictured below.
 You can see photos of the process here.

 As part of the process of turning her RV into a Tiny Home, this RV owner removed her dining booth and replaced it with a baker’s rack to use as a coffee station.
-A small heater shares the space to supplement the trailer’s propane heat.
+A small electric fireplace shares the space to supplement the trailer’s propane heat.

 After removing their dining booth, this RV couple designed and built a bar that folds out to convert to a bed.
 The bedding and folding bar stools all fit inside during travel.